jevgenij-p/calibrationlab/README.md

 # calibrationlab
-Python application for video camera calibration using OpenCV.
+calibrationlab is a Python application for video camera calibration using OpenCV.
+You can find description of the application in my blog <https://jev-pankov.com/>.